 Big improvements have been made to coastline waters over the past two decades, but new EU legislation is raising the bar - almost doubling standards - so we need to continue to work together to look at different ways of cleaning up the Irish Sea and the rivers that flow into it, such as the River Ribble.

 Want to play a part?
-Find out more about what LOVEmyBEACH is doing here.
+Find our more about LOVEmyBEACH.